MarcuriOrm/LorebookGeneratorFromChat/README.md

 # **Lorebook Generator (From Chat) for SillyTavern**

 **Transform your chat history into "smart" memory (Lorebook) with a single click.**
 This extension automatically generates a World Info (Lorebook) file based on messages from your current chat.
-It's perfect for creating long-term character memory, summarizing events, or building a knowledge base.
+It's perfect for creating long-term character memory or building a knowledge base.

 ## **✨ Features**

+* **💸 No Token Cost:** Converts chat history directly into vector-ready chunks without requiring an LLM summarization call.
+Fast and free!
 * **⚡ Vector-Ready:** Creates entries with the Vectorized (🔗) flag enabled.
 This allows SillyTavern to perform semantic similarity searches, not just keyword matching.
 * **🧹 Smart Cleaning:** Automatically removes "noise" that can interfere with AI performance:
   * Strips out code blocks (\`\`\`...\`\`\`).